 All admissions to the Academy are managed via Nottinghamshire County Council.They can be contacted at Nottinghamshire County Council, County Hall on 0115 8041275.

-The Academy is funded directly by the Department for Education via the Education Funding Agency.
-The current Published Admission Number (PAN) is 102 students over 2016-17.
-The anticipated PAN for 2017-18 is 107 students.
+The Academy is funded directly by the Department for Education via the Education and Skills Funding Agency.